OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 During verification the following checks should be performed:

-- are all keys used according to purpose defined during its creation? (it is relevant to KeyStore keys, which can have KeyProperties defined)
+- are all keys used according to the purpose defined during its creation? (it is relevant to KeyStore keys, which can have KeyProperties defined)
 - for asymmetric keys, is the private key being exclusively used for signing and the public key encryption?
 - are symmetric keys being used for multiple purposes?
 A new symmetric key should be generated if it's used in a different context.
 - is cryptography being used according to its business purpose?